MaillPierre/formulis/README.md

 ## LICENCE ##

-This work is licensed under the GPL license (precisely by its equivalent under french law CECILL v2.1)
+This work is licensed under the GPL license (precisely, by its equivalent under french law CECILL v2.1)